MarcoANT9/holbertonschool-csharp/0x08. C# - Inheritance/README.md

 #### Task 10.
 Lisko
 In the previous tasks, we created a class Square that inherits from Rectangle.
 However, what happens if you try to assign a Square’s width and height directly.

 Here we see there’s a flaw in our implementation of Square as inheriting from Rectangle.
-This is because this hierarchy violates [Liskov’s substitution principle] (https://intranet.hbtn.io/rltoken/Y4OBliliHK_G38LnNOM4Pg).
+This is because this hierarchy violates [Liskov’s substitution principle](https://intranet.hbtn.io/rltoken/Y4OBliliHK_G38LnNOM4Pg/).
 What would the ideal hierarchy involving Shape, Rectangle, and Square look like instead?

 Write a blog post that explains the problem with implementing a Square class as a derived class of Rectangle.
 It should cover: